JulianDM1995/create-next-sitemap-docs/README.md

 # create-next-sitemap-docs

 Generate detailed sitemap documentation for your Next.js projects that use the app router.
 This tool creates a comprehensive HTML file featuring a visual map of your routing architecture along with detailed route documentation.
-It is designed to maintain scalable documentation compatible with the app router by leveraging the same system and requiring users to have a `page.md` or `route.md` file in the same directory as their Next.js `page` or `route` files.
+It is designed to maintain scalable documentation compatible with the app router by leveraging the same system and requiring users to have a `sitemap.md` file in the same directory as their Next.js `page` or `route` files.
 Ideal for both small projects and large applications, `create-next-sitemap-docs` helps you visualize and maintain your app's routing structure effectively.

 ![Banner](./assets/banner.gif)